umr-marbec/python-training/README.md

 ## How to

-Download and install [Anaconda](https://www.anaconda.com/products/individual) for *Python 3.7*.
+Download and install [Anaconda](https://www.anaconda.com/products/individual) for **Python 3.7**.

-Download the class (clone the file or download the zip archive).
+Download the Notebooks (clone the file or download the zip archive).
 Then, open any of the `.ipynb` file using the `jupyter notebook`.
 For instance, to open the class about object programming, type in a terminal:

 ```